 Cruciate ligament injuries may be 'contact' or 'non-contact' - a bad tackle in sports, forceful twisting of the upper body when one foot is firmly on the ground, tripping and hyper-extending the knee...

-What are the symptoms of a torn cruciate ligament?
+What are the symptoms and signs of a torn cruciate ligament?

 The cruciate ligaments are important stabilisers of the knee, and damage may lead to instability.
 The ligament has a good blood supply, so injury may also cause rapid bleeding into the knee - the blood will be contained within the capsule, leading to a balloon-like sudden swelling.
 A loud 'pop' may be heard at the time of the injury.
 There may be an immediate feeling of instability.